 - The Supplier warrants that the sale or use of the goods and services will not infringe or contribute to the infringement of any letters patent, registered design, trademark or copyright and indemnifies Council against all costs, losses and damages suffered or incurred by Council as a result of such infringement.

-- The Supplier to provide appropriate safety information including operating manuals, risk assessments and/or material safety data sheets (MSDS).
+- The Supplier is to provide appropriate safety information including operating manuals, risk assessments and/or safety data sheets (SDS).

 - No substitute hazardous and dangerous goods and services will be accepted without prior approval from Council.
 If approval is obtained to accept such substitute goods and services, a new risk assessment is required to be completed.

 - Neither Council nor the Supplier shall be liable for any failure to fulfil its obligations under the purchase contract if such failure is due to fire, strikes, lockouts or other “force majeure” circumstances beyond its control, provided that if such failure continues for more than 28 days, either party may terminate the contract by written notice.

 - Any supply is subject to, and is to be construed in accordance with, the laws of New South Wales.

 - All goods and services supplied and all services rendered must correspond in all respects with the description on the Purchase Order.
 Goods and services must be to the satisfaction and approval of Council and/or its authorised representative prior to or on arrival at the delivery point as specified on the Purchase Order.

 - The Supplier bears the risk of any loss of or damage to the supply until its delivery has been completed and accepted by Council’s representative.

 - All the goods and services described on the Purchase Order shall be suitably packed and correctly addressed (including Purchase Order numbers) to ensure that the goods and services arrive at the delivery point in good order and condition.